pymc-devs/pymc-examples/examples/case_studies/wrapping_jax_function.myst.md

 +++

-As we have seen, it is pretty straightforward to interface between Aesara graphs and JAX functions.
+As we have seen, it is pretty straightforward to interface between PyTensor graphs and JAX functions.

 This can be very handy when you want to combine previously implemented JAX function with PyMC models.
 We used a marginalized HMM log-likelihood in this example, but the same strategy could be used to do Bayesian inference with Deep Neural Networks or Differential Equations, or pretty much any other functions implemented in JAX that can be used in the context of a Bayesian model.